 Types of Corns

 According to our Mission Bend podiatrist, there are two types of corns.
 A hard corn is described as having a small “plug” of thick dead skin in the center, while a soft corn’s whitish surface is much thinner, and usually forms between your toes.

 Your Shoes Are the Likely Culprit

 While some corns develop as a result of a foot abnormality or an uneven gait, most corns are caused by ill-fitted footwear that puts extra pressure and friction on your toes.
 In fact, women who wear high heels are four times more likely to develop corns than men.
-People who wear sandals or shoes without socks may also develop corns, due to the excess friction on skin around the foot from the shoe’s leather or rubber interior.
+People who wear sandals or shoes without socks may also develop corns, due to the excess friction on

 How to Treat Corns

 Most corns eventually go away once you remove the source of friction, although our Mission Bend, TX,